1lann/log4shelldetect/README.md

 # log4shelldetect

-Scans a file or folder recursively for Java programs that may be vulnerable to Log4Shell (CVE-2021-44228) by inspecting the class paths inside files.
+Scans a file or folder recursively for Java programs that may be vulnerable to Log4Shell (CVE-2021-44228) and as of v0.0.5, the incomplete patch in Log4j v2.15.0 (CVE-2021-45046) as well, by inspecting the class paths inside files.

 If you only want possibly vulnerable files to be printed rather than all files, run with `-mode list`.